AJWest22/MS4/README.md

     - Is used to add a new product to the store

-    - Contains a dropdown menu to select the console whee the product wil be added to
+    - Contains a dropdown menu to select the console where the product will be added to

     - Wii is the default